vladon/stat_log/README.md

   ```
   (A re-compile is necessary to switch the statistic type, however.)

-3. Clean separation from "Operational" and "Control and/or Observational" modes
+3. _Clean separation from "Operational" and "Control and/or Observational" modes._

-TODO: work in progress (i welcome feedback even at this early stage)
+TODO: work in progress (I welcome feedback even at this early stage)